BFH diagonal – Optional programme for students

 BFH optional modules:

-You can find the different enrolment slots for opened modules in the module profile (see overview of optional modules).
+You can find the different enrolment slots for opened modules in the module factsheet (see overview of optional modules).
 Please register in good time using the registration form linked in the module description.

 The different registration windows start in June (for the autumn semester) or November / December (for the spring semester) and are usually open until week 30 for the autumn semester or week 02 for the spring semester.